harlantwood/js-bigchaindb-driver2/docs/source/readme.rst

 - `commit` using the `postTransactionCommit`: the response will return after the transaction is committed to a block.

-By default in the docs we will use the `postTransactionCommit` as is way of being sure that the transaction is validated and commited to a block, so there will not be any issue if you try to transfer the asset immediately.
+By default in the docs we will use the `postTransactionCommit` as is way of being sure that the transaction is validated and committed to a block, so there will not be any issue if you try to transfer the asset immediately.

 #### Versions 3.2.x

 For versions below 3.2, a transfer transaction looked like: